Self-Supervised Learning from Structural Invariance: Data and implementation details

 \paragraph{Data.} 3DIdent contains 250\,000 training images in $\gD_\mathrm{train}$ and 25\,000 test images in $\gD_\mathrm{test}$, which we use for CRL experiments.
 We sample latent pairs $(\rvz, \rvz^+)$ following

+This setting is usually considered to belong to \emph{multiview} or \emph{weakly supervised} CRL in the literature~\citep{yao2025unifying}.
 Since 3DIdent is a finite dataset, after obtaining a latent pair, we find their nearest neighbor in the training set with FAISS~\citep{douze2024faiss} and use the correspondingly rendered observations as inputs following the original authors~\citep{zimmermann2021contrastive}.
 AdaSSL does not use an additional view in this experiment.

-\paragraph{Data augmentations.} For standard pairs, we use the same set of strong augmentations used for CelebA~(\S\ref{sec:app:cba_details}).
+\paragraph{Data augmentations.} For standard pairs, we use the same set of strong augmentations used for CelebA~(\S\ref{sec:app:cba_details}) excluding \texttt{Solarization}.
 For natural pairs, we do not perform augmentations.
 We resize the images to $128\times128$ resolution.

 \paragraph{Architecture.}

 We use a ResNet-18 encoder followed by a two layer MLP projector with hidden size of 128 and output size of 16 as $f$.
 The hidden layer is followed by \texttt{ReLU} activation without \texttt{BatchNorm}, and the output layer does not have bias.
 For AdaSSL, we set $d_r = 16$.
 We use MLPs with two hidden layers of dimension 128 to parameterize $q_\phi$, $p_\theta$, and $m$.
 These MLPs use a \texttt{BatchNorm} layer followed by \texttt{ReLU} activation after each hidden layer.
 As discussed in \S\ref{sec:exp:ident}, we ablate the parameterization of $t$ for AdaSSL-V; the MLP parameterization has a hidden layer of dimensionality 128 with \texttt{BatchNorm} followed by \texttt{ReLU} activations.
 The VAE-based methods use a ResNet-18 decoder that mirror the encoder.